TomC-93/VLR/Cone-Traits/README.md

-# Data associated with _Reproductive trait shift in __Pinus contorta__ helps explain invasion success in Aotearoa New Zealand_
+# Data associated with "Reproductive trait shift in _Pinus contorta_ helps explain invasion success in Aotearoa New Zealand"
 ## Accepted for publication in _New Zealand Journal of Ecology_

 ## Description